-It’s maple syrup time!
-The communities of The Big 400 are teaming up to celebrate maple syruping in southern Michigan with a festival on Saturday, March 12, 2016.
+March is maple syrup time!
+The communities of The Big 400 are teaming up to celebrate maple syruping in southern Michigan with a festival of events throughout the region.
 The festival includes pancake breakfasts, tours of tapping areas and the syruping process, the release of a local maple wine and a maple stout, lots of good things to eat with a maple twist.

 Proceeds from the breakfasts go to support The Big 400 in guiding tourists to our region.